Updated: Jan 4, 2022

 Numbness or tingling in the neck or head

 All of of these symptoms may actually be related to a misalignment of your Temporomandibular joint.
-When a misalignment happens in your jaw, the joint no longer glides as it should and this can lead to increased pain and muscle tension on one side of the jaw, head, and neck.
+When a misalignment happens in your jaw, the joint no longer articulates correctly and causes increased pain and muscle tension on one side of the jaw, head, and neck.
 At Clark Road Chiropractic Center we will evaluate the jaw's alignment, the surrounding areas such as the cervical spine and musculoskeletal tissue.
 A series of adjustments made to a misaligned joint can reduce abnormal stress, eliminate pain, and improve day to day function.
-By alleviating dis-ease and restoring normal joint mobility is so important to improve physiological function.
+By alleviating dis-ease and restoring normal joint alignment is so important to improve physiological function.
 Isn't chiropractic awesome!?

 After the alignment and inflammation have improved the pain is usually gone or very mild at this point.
 Massage or myofascial release plays an important role to lasting relief and prevention.
 Muscles like the masseter, medial and lateral pterygoids, and temporalis are usually short and tight as a result of overuse form talking and chewing and stress.
 There are a variety of massage techniques that are beneficial for jaw pain that we will teach you to perform at home.
 These massage techniques play an important role in preventing joint alignment and inflammation in the future.